Bloggify/obj2env-cli/README.md

 Create .env files in your terminal.

 Options:
   -o, --output       Output the content in the stdout.
   -f, --force        Overrides the existing file without user
                      confirmation.
+  -i, --interactive  Enables the interactive mode.
   -d, --dir          Specify the directory where to write the .env file.
   -c, --comment      Add a help text for that variable.
   -v, --version      Displays version information.
   -h, --help         Displays this help.

 Examples:
   $ obj2env PORT NODE_ENV